osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 each developer account][5]:
 <https://github.com/osmosis-labs/osmosis/blob/4176b287d48338870bfda3029bfa20a6e45ac126/x/mint/keeper/hooks_test.go#L601-L602>

+All truncated delta amounts are to be distributed to the community pool from either module account.

 ### Additional Limitations

 Next, we present the limitations that need to be eliminated to mitigate the